Innovates-App/fiori-sample/README.md

 ### Starting the generated app

--   This app has been generated using the SAP Fiori tools - App Generator, as part of the SAP Fiori tools suite.
+-   This app has been generated using the SAP Fiori Application wizard, with Basic Template.
 In order to launch the generated app, simply run the following from the generated app root folder:

 ```
-    npm start
+    npm run start-local
 ```

-#### Pre-requisites:

-1. Active NodeJS LTS (Long Term Support) version and associated supported NPM version.
-(See https://nodejs.org)